 Incomplete and Pass/Fail Grades: Under Independent Study guidelines, students are to be awarded letter grades and units based on work completed.
 SCS does not award Incomplete or Pass/Fail grades.

-“No Mark” Grades: All attempted courses must remain on the student’s transcript, regardless of final grade and units earned.
-Attempted courses are defined as courses in which the student 1) was enrolled, 2) met with a teacher, and 3) received lessons assignments and/or instructional materials.
+“No Mark” Grades: All attempted courses must remain on the student’s transcript, regardless of the final grade and units earned.
+Attempted courses are defined as courses in which the student 1) was enrolled, 2) met with a teacher, and 3) received lesson assignments and/or instructional materials.
 In addition, if school staff claimed any portion of ADA (attendance) for the class, then the course must remain on the student’s transcript.
 Students who do not complete sufficient work to earn at least 1 full unit of credit may have a grade of NM and 0 units posted on the transcript.

 Middle School Courses: Students who have successfully passed an A-G high school course in the areas of math or foreign language may request the course be posted on the student’s high school transcript.

-Exceptions: On rare occasion, other credentialed staff may determine courses, grades and unit assignments under the following conditions 1) when the teacher assigned to oversee the student’s work is not available or no longer employed at Springs Charter schools, 2) when the parent or student contests the course, grade or units assigned and a credentialed administrator reviews the entire body of student work or documented completion of lessons, grading policies, etc. or 3) by written school policy and 4) when a parent or student requests consideration of grades/units for non-traditional coursework, such as Withdrawal Grades for another school, CTE and other course certificates, independent study work completed under non-credentialed staff, parent designed transcripts, international transcripts, and college work completed outside of guidelines as stated in SCS written concurrent enrollment policies.
+Exceptions: On rare occasions, other credentialed staff may determine courses, grades and unit assignments under the following conditions 1) when the teacher assigned to oversee the student’s work is not available or no longer employed at Springs Charter schools, 2) when the parent or student contests the course, grade or units assigned and a credentialed administrator reviews the entire body of student work or documented completion of lessons, grading policies, etc. or 3) by written school policy and 4) when a parent or student requests consideration of grades/units for non-traditional coursework, such as Withdrawal Grades for another school, CTE and other course certificates, independent study work completed under non-credentialed staff, parent designed transcripts, international transcripts, and college work completed outside of guidelines as stated in SCS written concurrent enrollment policies.